 Working for long hours on the computer and watching the cellphone are 2 of the many bad habits that lead to forward head.
 The added weight to the spinal column is so severe that it takes a toll on your ligaments.

 So, I would suggest that you promote good neck posture.
 Make an effort to maintain optimal spinal posture.
-Also, learn the correct exercises that shall enable you to maintain good neck and head posture.
+Also, learn the correct yoga exercises to fix your poor neck posture.

 References: